ShahabTn/mp44/README.md

 This is my hobby project, the Macropad 44 (MP44).
-It features two rotary encoders, per-key RGB lighting, and underglow lighting that I use for layer identification.
-The device is powered by the RP2040 microcontroller, with 256KB of SRAM.
-The files and code are based on Vial firmware, allowing you to clone the Vial repository to create the necessary Vial .uf2 file for the Macropad.
-The PCB was manufactured by JLCPCB in China, while the plates are made from stainless steel with injected plastic.
+It includes two rotary encoders, per-key RGB lighting, and underglow lighting, which I use for layer identification.
+The device runs on the RP2040 microcontroller, with 256KB of SRAM.
+The files and code are based on Vial firmware, allowing you to clone the Vial repository to generate the necessary Vial .uf2 file for the Macropad.
+The PCB was manufactured by JLCPCB in China, and the plates are made from either stainless steel with injected plastic or acrylic plates cut by laser.

 ![thumbnail_IMG_6716](https://github.com/user-attachments/assets/da26414c-b161-47b4-8911-7d0db79847ae)